LLVM 23.0.0git

 314 }

-317 // string.
-Try printing into a SmallVector that is resized to have enough
+319 // Otherwise format into a SmallVector resized to fit.

 335}